Frequently Asked Questions (FAQ)

 What are the expected career outcomes for program graduates?

-As a new program, we do not yet have any graduates.
-However, the program is designed to prepare students for practice as a licensed psychologist-health service provider serving rural and underserved populations.
+As noted on our homepage, the program is designed to prepare students for practice as a licensed psychologist-health service provider serving rural and underserved populations.
 The role of psychologist- health service providers in rural areas can be quite varied, and the breadth of the curriculum and experiences in the program reflect this reality.
 Graduates of the program who become licensed might expected to engage in a number of activities including (but not limited to): direct service provision to consumers in community mental health centers, hospitals/medical settings/federally qualified health centers in both inpatient and outpatient settings, private individual/group practices, schools, and/or correctional settings; professional consultation with community organizations, including conducting needs assessments, program development and evaluation, and staff training and development; teaching, supervision and other educational activities; and organizational leadership, including administrative and managerial roles.